Is Bridgehead the right agency for you? About our client directors – Simon

 Our process and why us?

-Here at Bridgehead we have a proven process, which we follow for all of our clients, which guarantees success.
+When working with Bridgehead you gain access to our proven process, which we follow for all of our clients, which guarantees success.
 We call it our blueprint.
 It’s a tried and tested process, clear and systematic, and it does deliver results.
 I asked Simon why are we here then, wouldn’t anyone be able to follow the steps and achieve success for themselves?
 “No” said Simon, the process and our expertise go hand in hand – you need the experts to take the plan and turn it into actual results.
 Simon used Ikea as an example; each piece of furniture comes with instructions, but firstly, not everyone reads them, and secondly, not everyone that reads them ends up succeeding in the build (I personally have put together many Ikea pieces of furniture, so this really resonates with me – I’ll probably use this example again and again!).

 That’s why we have a network of client associates, all with different product category knowledge, each with unique experiences, bringing different perspectives to the table.
 One may be an expert in selling into retailers as they’ve spent 20 years doing the buying, while someone else might have the local knowledge that can’t be matched.
 Whether it’s FinTech or toys for children, or food.
 You can’t be an expert in everything, and that’s why our flexible network of associates will be there to offer their expertise when it’s needed, in the field, industry, region or country required.